9 Reasons Why Your AC Turns On Every 5 Minutes

 Short cycling can cause your AC to turn on and off repeatedly, heat up too quickly, and wear out the system prematurely.
 Usually, this occurs when the temperature rises above the set temperature and then falls below it, and vice versa.
 The cycle causes the compressor to turn on, blow cold air for a few seconds, turn off, cool down for a few minutes, and then repeat this process.

 Whether you’re experiencing short cycling problems with your AC or an issue with your condenser coil, contact Volpe Service Company today!
-We offer professional ac repair parsippany and mini split installation services in MT Olive to ensure that your unit is running efficiently again.
-To talk to our HVAC technician, call (973) 386-1606.
+We offer professional AC repair in Parsippany and mini split installation services in Mt Olive.
+Our professionals ensure that your unit is running efficiently and effectively.